Dundalk F.C. in European football: Career Opportunities (2020–2023)

-After failing to qualify for european competition for 2022–23, they have qualified for the 2023–24 UEFA Europa Conference League.
+After failing to qualify for European competition for 2022–23, they qualified for the 2023–24 UEFA Europa Conference League under new head coach Stephen O'Donnell They reached the second qualifying round with a 3–1 aggregate win over Bruno's Magpies but were knocked out by KA, 5–3 on aggregate.
+Andy Boyle took the club record for appearances in Europe during the campaign, playing his 41st match in the second leg against KA.

 Record

-The record for the most appearances in European competition is held by Seán Gannon.
+The record for the most appearances in European competition is held by Andy Boyle.
 David McMillan has scored the most goals for the club in Europe.
 The biggest victory in a European match is 4–0, achieved with home wins against Fram Reykjavík in the 1981–82 European Cup Winners' Cup, and Newtown in the 2021–22 UEFA Europa Conference League.